Signed in as:

 Our Staff is entirely volunteer, including the president and Board members.

-African Photos courtesy Georgia Evans, Jackson MShana, ALEX PUWALE, LUMINAID, WAter4life, lifestraw, and will go to benefit VCP.
+African Photos courtesy Georgia Evans, Jackson Mshana, ALEX PUWALE and will go to benefit VCP.

 Village Care Project